Details on purchasing one of our kittens

 - Premium food samples

-A $100 deposit is required to reserve a kitten.
-If it turns out that I do not have a kitten for you (i.e. not enough kittens, gender, color), I will gladly refund your deposit.
-However, the deposit is non-refundable if you decide you no longer want your reserved kitten.
-Additionally, at your request, I can hold your deposit for the next planned litter.
+A $200 deposit is required to reserve a kitten.
+I usually ask for deposits after the kittens are born.
+If it turns out that I do not have a kitten for you I will gladly refund your deposit.
+However, the deposit is non-refundable if you change your mind after I receive your deposit.

-- Cost of required shipping crate (must be airline approved)
+- Cost of shipping crate (required to be airline approved)

-- Cost of health certificate from a veterinarian (required by airlines within 10 days of departure)
+- Cost of health certificate from a vet (required by airlines within 10 days of departure)

 - Cost of travel for me to coordinate the above